microsoft/xbox-live-unity-plugin/README.md

     .\Build\BuildPackage.ps1
     ```

+## Using the Game Save Plugin

+When the ```.\Build\BuildPackage.ps1``` script is run, the `XboxLive.unitypackage` is generated.
+When that unity package is imported into a unity project, the `GameSave` folder within the `Xbox Live\Assets\Scripts\` folder will contain the `GameSave.unitypackage` which contains scripts for integrating with Connected Storage.

+For an example of how to use Connected Storage, you'll need to first add Sign In to your game.
+Afterwards, drag the `GameSaveUI.cs` script and drop it on any object in your scene.
+That will kick-off a simple UI to test your integration to Connected Storage.

+Please make sure to check out the best practice and documentation of how to use Connected Storage at: [Connected Storage Documenation](https://developer.microsoft.com/en-us/games/xbox/docs/xboxlive/storage-platform/connected-storage/connected-storage-technical-overview).

 ## Contribute Back!

 Is there a feature missing that you'd like to see, or found a bug that you have a fix for?
 Or do you have an idea or just interest in helping out in building the plugin?
 Let us know and we'd love to work with you.
 For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](https://github.com/Microsoft/xbox-live-unity-plugin/issues).
 See the [contribution guidelines](CONTRIBUTING.MD) for details.

 Big or small we'd like to take your contributions back to help improve the Xbox Live Unity plugin for everyone.

 ## Having Trouble?